vnigolian/NIFFF-Planner/README.md

-many "simulations" you ask for) and keeping the best result — there's no guarantee of finding the absolute best possible schedule, but each run is a fraction of a millisecond even at full festival scale, so running hundreds or thousands of simulations is still essentially instant, and tends to find a noticeably better schedule than just one run.
+many "simulations" you ask for) and keeping the best result — there's no guarantee of finding the absolute best possible schedule, but each run is a fraction of a millisecond even at full festival scale, so running hundreds or thousands of simulations is still possible, given enough time.
+Although in practice, 1000 runs give good enough results.
 The page also shows the min/mean/max total priority across all simulations, so you can get a feel for how much variance there is and whether running more would likely help.